avraham-bernstein/avraham-bernstein.github.io/index.html.md

 		* wars against hamas and iranian islamofascists
 		* "progressive" antisemitism
 		* oslo so-called "peace process" fiasco
+		* successful challenge of the IDF's illegal rules of engagement at the supreme court
 		* my experience as an anti-oslo spy
 		* israel's "deep state" juristocracy
 		* startup nation